Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Guardian**

-    Creature within your melee weapon reach provokes Opportunity Attack from you when it takes the Disengage action or make an attack against target other than you.
+    Creature within your melee weapon reach provokes :rsc-reaction:**Opportunity Attack** from you when it takes the Disengage action or make an attack against target other than you.

 - **Halt**

-    When you hit a creature with an Opportunity Attack, the creature’s Speed becomes 0 for the rest of the turn.
+    When you hit a creature with an :rsc-reaction:**Opportunity Attack**, the creature’s Speed becomes 0 for the rest of the turn.

 ---